doofinder/doofinder-prestashop/README.md

 ## Xdebug ready to use

-If you wish to debug your new PrestaShop installation, simply uncomment the `XDEBUG_CONFIG` and `XDEBUG_MODE` environment variables in `docker-compose.yml` configure your IDE accordingly and have fun!
+If you wish to debug your new PrestaShop installation, the `XDEBUG_CONFIG` and `XDEBUG_MODE` environment variables are already configured in `docker-compose.yml`.
+Simply configure your IDE accordingly and have fun!

 ## Uninstall the module